 Prior to leading the development team, Sam helped manage NGP’s staffing engagement with the Governor’s Task Force on Business and Jobs Recovery–which generated over 20 policy and program proposals and over $20 billion in state budget funding.

-Prior to joining NGP, Sam worked with NextGen America, the largest youth-vote mobilization organization in the country and had roles with their political, advocacy, and communications teams.
+Before joining NGP, Sam worked with NextGen America, the largest youth-vote mobilization organization in the country and had roles with their political, advocacy, and communications teams.
 As a Senior Project Manager, Sam developed and launched a large-scale voter mobilization program as well as a multi-million dollar immigrant rights initiative.
-She also directed NGA’s social media campaign for the 2018 midterms before moving to work on the Need to Impeach team in 2019, and as a senior member of the Steyer for President campaign in 2020.
+She also directed NGA’s social media campaign for the 2018 midterms before moving to work as a senior member of the Steyer for President campaign in 2020.

 Earlier in her career, Sam was drawn to education policy, managing an afterschool program and then joining an education based non-profit.
 Sam held several key roles with the non-profit, including supporting the CEO and helping to coordinate their development functions.
 As a product of California’s public school system, Sam is passionate about ensuring all children have the right to a high quality education, regardless of their zip code.

 Sam is from Salinas, CA and attended community college before receiving her degree in Communications from CSU, Sacramento.
-In her free time she enjoys cooking, traveling, and spending time with her husband, 2 year old son, and their dog.
+Outside of work, Sam enjoys spending time with her husband, their two sons, Leo and Henry, and their dog, London.

 Pronouns: She, Her, Hers

 Chris Fadeff has worked for NextGen Policy Founder Tom Steyer or entities he founded since 2013.
-Most recently, Chris was vice president of Fahr LLC and chief operating officer of Steyer’s presidential campaign.
+Chris is currently the Chief Compliance Officer and VP, Operations at Galvanize.

 Prior to that, Chris served in senior roles at NextGen America, formerly NextGen Climate for five years.
-Chris is a Truman National Security Project partner and sits on an advisory committee of the Tides Foundation.
+Chris is a Truman National Security Project partner and sits on the board of New Leaders Council.

 Pronouns: He, Him, His